tesfale/Hello-World/README.md

 Practice Repository

-This is tesfalem used to long distance runner
+This is tesfalem, used to long distance runner